TexBlock/TiC-Wiki/Tinkers'-Construct-3-Roadmap.md

     * Rename hammer to sledgehammer
 * Unused Content:
     * Remove graveyard and consecrated soil, modifier recipes changed
-    * Remove or hide fire/lavawood
-    * Reconsider mud bricks, where do those belong?

 **Possibly delayed to phase 2**